Atomic Energy Commission robot inspired offshore petroleum industry’s remotely operated vehicles.

-The worldwide publicity of the Palomares incident briefly elevated the visibility of marine robotics, but they largely remained submerged in military, scientific, and offshore oil applications.
+Worldwide publicity briefly elevated the visibility of marine robotics, but the technology mostly remained submerged in military, scientific, and offshore oil and gas industry applications.

-The Navy cared little for the Titanic, but was very interested in developing Ballard’s fiber optic video system for deep sea survey and its potential to examine the debris fields of two nuclear submarines USS Thresher (lost April 10, 1963) and USS Scorpion (lost May 22, 1968).
+The Navy was more interested in developing Ballard’s fiber optic video system for deep sea surveys, and its potential to examine debris fields of two nuclear submarines USS Thresher (lost April 10, 1963) and USS Scorpion (lost May 22, 1968).

-With Navy support and his highly classified mission presented to the public only as “a search for Titanic.”
-Ballard used the Argo, a towed undersea video camera sled, to survey and photograph both submarine wrecks, yielding invaluable data to his covert sponsors.
+With Navy support, the oceanographer’s highly classified mission was presented to the public as only “a search for Titanic.”
+Ballard used the Argo, a towed undersea video camera sled, to survey and photograph both submarine wrecks, yielding invaluable data to his covert government sponsors.

 Offshore Petroleum Production